We’ve all grown up with this phrase… Do you promise to tell the truth, the whole truth, nothing but the truth, so help you God?

-If your company is open to genuine feedback – without judgment or recrimination – you’re well on your way.
+As I always say as a keynote speaker, if your company is open to genuine feedback – without judgment or recrimination – you’re well on your way.

 By increasing how often we receive all three forms of feedback, we cannot only change our behavior, but we also can pick the most appropriate behavior to positively affect the outcome of a task, event, or game.

 Feedback, in all its forms, confronts us with the clear choices we face, and then it’s up to us to make the right decision.

 If our goal is significance, no single one of these forms of feedback will suffice because no single form on its own will yield the whole truth.

 Here are four steps you can take in your search for the whole truth…

 As you’ll know by now, I’m a big believer in lists.
 They help you focus and keep you accountable.